Nicholjoseph/hackathon/README.md

-this is a hackathon project contains static web pages made using html and css that showcases a place for vendors to sell their goods and client to buy.
+this is a hackathon project contains web pages made using html and css that showcases a webpage for adwala a advertising company.